Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 It’s also known as Free & Clear.
 That’s an appropriate brand name.

-This is a product that leaves out more ingredients then it contains.
+This is a product that leaves out more natural ingredients than it contains.

-For example, the label lists twelve ingredients, from purified water and glycerin to coconut-based cleansers.
+For example, the label lists twelve plant-based ingredients, from purified water and glycerin to coconut-based cleansers.

 Here’s a baby wash with a lot of qualifications.

 It’s EWG-verified, NSF Organic, vegan-certified, USDA-BioPreferred, non-GMO, and Leaping Bunny-certified.